 As I read more about my condition I was trying various different things, such as vitamins and autoimmune diets, and I was set on figuring out all of my food sensitivities.
 I started to feel better, but just when I thought something was finally working, my body informed me that I was wrong.
 This was only a temporary reprieve.

 Why hadn’t I been asking?
-Well, for starters I really haven’t seen too many people healed of their infirmities.
-I suppose I assumed that God must say, ‘My grace is sufficient for you’ quite often.
-I was also determined that His grace would be sufficient for me too, but aparently He wants us to keep “bugging” Him.
-(Luke 11:5-13) It’s not as if He has a limited supply of blessings, so we can ask for more, in fact He even encourages this:
+Well, for starters I’ve seen a lot of people struggle with their health, and not many recieve healing.
+I assumed that God must say, ‘My grace is sufficient for you’ quite often.
+I was also determined that His grace would be sufficient for me too, but apparently He wants us to keep “bugging” Him.
+(Luke 11:5-13 ) It’s not as if He has a limited supply of blessings, so we can ask for more, in fact He even encourages this.
+(1 Chronicles 4:10)